Strong Poison: Plot

 Working against time before the new trial, Wimsey first explores the possibility that Boyes killed himself.
 Wimsey's friend, Detective Inspector Charles Parker, disproves that theory.

-The rich great-aunt of the cousins Urquhart and Boyes, Rosanna Wrayburn, is old and senile, and according to Urquhart (who is acting as her family solicitor) when she dies most of her fortune will pass to him, with very little going to Boyes.
+The rich great-aunt of the cousins Urquhart and Boyes, Rosanna Wrayburn, is now quite old and close to death.
+Urquhart is acting as her family solicitor.
+He tells Wimsey that when she dies most of her fortune will pass to him, with nothing at all going to Boyes.
 Wimsey suspects that to be a lie, and sends his enquiry agent Miss Climpson to get hold of Rosanna's original will, which she does in a comic scene exposing the practices of fraudulent mediums.
 The will in fact names Boyes as principal beneficiary.

 Wimsey plants a spy, Miss Joan Murchison, in Urquhart's office where she finds a hidden packet of arsenic.
 She also discovers that Urquhart had abused his position as Rosanna's solicitor, embezzled her investments, then lost the money on the stock market.
 Urquhart recognised that he would face inevitable exposure should Rosanna die and Boyes claim his inheritance.
 However, Boyes was unaware of the will's contents and Urquhart reasoned that if Boyes were to die first, nobody could challenge him as sole remaining beneficiary, and his fraud would not be revealed.

 After perusing A.E.
-Housman's A Shropshire Lad (in which the poet likens the reading of serious poetry to King Mithridates' self-immunization against poisons) Wimsey suddenly understands what had happened: Urquhart had administered the arsenic in an omelette which Boyes himself had cooked.
+Housman's A Shropshire Lad, in which the poet likens the reading of serious poetry to King Mithridates' self-immunization against poisons, Wimsey suddenly understands what had happened.
+Urquhart had administered the arsenic in an omelette which Boyes himself had cooked.
 Although Boyes and Urquhart had shared the dish, the latter had been unaffected as he had carefully built up his own immunity beforehand by taking small doses of the poison over a long period.
-Wimsey tricks Urquhart into an admission before witnesses.
+Wimsey tricks Urquhart into a confession before witnesses.

 At Harriet's retrial, the prosecution presents no case and she is freed.
 Exhausted by her ordeal, she again rejects Wimsey's proposal of marriage.
 Wimsey persuades Parker to propose to his sister, Lady Mary, whom he has long admired.
-The Hon.
-Freddy Arbuthnot, Wimsey's friend and stock market contact, finds a long-delayed domestic bliss with Rachel Levy, the daughter of the murder victim in Whose Body?
+Freddy Arbuthnot, Wimsey's friend and stock market contact, marries Rachel Levy, the daughter of the murder victim in Whose Body?